swiftcoder2020/milestone_project_1/README.md

 links to the live websites within the course to retain its simplicity.
 - **Profile** :- Containing a hero image of my favourite hobby, a paragraph of professional background & experience and also current technological skills.
-- **Contact** :- Quite simply this will have a hero image with a brief message and a contact form.
+- **Contact** :- Quite simply this will have a hero image with a brief message and a contact form to initiate a call to action.

 ## Skeleton